kyoz/tips/README.md

-# tips
-To save cool tips :D
+# To save cool tips :D